 “Our ability to manufacture Gorilla Glass at 0.7 mm or thinner gives us the potential to quickly grow our presence in the flat-panel television market.
 The unparalleled surface quality and scratch resistance supports both new edge-to-edge design trends and improved optical viewing experiences,” he will comment.

 Clappin will add that Corning continues to innovate with the ability to apply Gorilla Glass to other attractive markets such as architectural, automotive, and appliance industries.

-“The telecommunications market is moving into a renewed investment cycle driven by growing wireless, fiber-to-the-home, and data center (enterprise) market opportunities,” Clark S. Kinlin, president and chief executive officer, Corning Cable Systems, will tell investors.
+“The telecommunications market is moving into a renewed investment cycle driven by growing wireless, fiber-to-the-home, and data center (enterprise) market opportunities,” Clark S. Kinlin, president and chief executive officer, Corning Optical Communications, will tell investors.
 The optical wireless component of the market should have a compound growth rate of 20% or better through 2014, he will remark, “with bandwidth demand growing at 40% over the next few years.”
 Globally, over 400 million new mobile subscribers are expected to be added in 2011 alone.
 Corning’s planned acquisition of MobileAccess provides the company with an accelerated path into this exciting market opportunity.

 Kinlin will say that FTTH installations are set for a new wave of deployments around the globe, driven by customer demand for more advanced video services and 4G mobile broadband.
 Fiber-to-the-home installations should grow at a compound rate of 18% for several years.

 Corning’s Pretium EDGE™ data center solution is also expected to continue to build significant market acceptance.
 In 2010 Corning again expanded its optical fiber and cable manufacturing presence in China to support the fast growing wireless and FTTH in-country markets.